-It is said that once, early in the morning, while Periya Azhwar ( Shri Vishnuchitt) was plucking flowers in his garden, he found a newborn girl child in the tulsi trees.
-He brought her home very lovingly.
-He nurtured the girl with great love, thinking her to be a gift from God, and named her “Godai” ( Kodhai).
+It is said that once early morning while Periya Azhwar (Shri Vishnuchitt) was plucking flowers in his garden, he found a newborn girl child among the tulsi plants.
+Very lovingly he brought her home and nurtured the girl with great love thinking her to be a gift by God and named her “Godai” ( Kodhai).

-When she grew a little older, she started worshipping Lord Rangnath, considering him her husband.
-Once, her father saw her wearing the Tulsi mala (garland) that he had made for her.
 He was very upset at this gesture.
-He explained to his daughter that it was a great sin to wear the lord’s garland.
-But she questioned why it was a sin.
-She told him that Lord Vishnu lives in her heart and that by wearing the garland in this manner, she was forcing the Lord to wear it.
-Saying this, she started crying.
+He explained his daughter that it was a great sin to wear Bhagwan’s garland.
+But she asked him as to why be it a sin?
+She told him that Lord Vishnu resides in her heart and by wearing the garland in a way she was making lord wear it.
+Saying this she started crying.
 Periya Azhwar then told her not to repeat it again.

-That night, Lord Vishnu came into Periya Azwar’s dream and told him, “Why didn’t you offer me the tulsi mala today?”
-Andaal had worn it while engrossed in my love; tomorrow morning, you offer me the same tulsi mala.”
+That night Lord Vishnu came in to Periya Azwar’s dream and told him, “Why didn’t you offer me the tulsi mala today?
+Engrossed in my love Andaal had worn it; offer me the same tulsi mala tomorrow morning.”

-Shri Vishnuchitt felt defeated by this achievement of his daughter.
+Shri Vishnuchitt felt defeated with this achievement of his daughter.
 He realized that his daughter was no ordinary person.
-In the morning, when he saw the tulsi-mala, it looked much fresher and had more fragrance than the previous day.
-Without hesitating, Shri Periya offered that mala to Lord Vishnu.
-He understood that his daughter was the greatest devotee of Lord Vishnu and had a place in the lord’s heart.
-Since she had a special place in the lord’s heart, Shri Vishnuchitt and everyone else started calling her Andaal.
-Andaal means “a girl who ruled over the lord”.
+In the morning when he saw the tulsi-mala, it looked much fresher and with more fragrance than the previous day.
+Without hesitating Shri Periya offered that mala to Bhagwan Vishnu.
+He understood that his daughter was the greatest devotee of Bhagwan Vishnu and has a place for herself in Bhagwan’s heart and started calling her Andaal; meaning “Goddess of pure devotion and beauty.”.

-After the acceptance of Andaal by Shri Rnagnath, Shri Periyar became famous as the father-in-law of Shri Rangnath.
-After returning to Villiputtur, he built a temple to Andaal and spent the rest of his life worshipping Shri Rangnath and his beloved Sahri Andaal Devi.
+After, the acceptance of Andaal by Shri Rangnath, Shri Periyar became famous as the father-in-law of Shri Rangnath.
+After returning to Villiputtur he built a temple of Andaal and spent rest of his life worshipping Shri Rangnath and his beloved Andaal Devi.